IBM/transition-amr-parser/README.md

 ## Install Instructions

-create and activate a virtual environment, for example conda with python 3.8 (we also tested 3.9)
+create and activate a virtual environment with python 3.8, for example

 ```
 conda create -y -p ./cenv_x86 python=3.8
 conda activate ./cenv_x86
 ```

-or alternatively use `virtualenv`.
+or alternatively use `virtualenv` and `pyenv` for python versions.
 Note that all scripts source a `set_environment.sh` script that you can use to activate your virtual environment as above and set environment variables.
 If not used, just create an empty version

 ```
 # or e.g. put inside conda activate ./cenv_x86